MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-company-hub.md

 ---
-title: Using the Company Hub | Microsoft Docs
+title: Using the Company Hub
-description: Provides information about the Company Hub extension.
+description: Provides information about the Company Hub extension that you can use to manage work across multiple companies in Business Central.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: article